 The Grand Illinois Trail Difficulty

 This trail is considered by many to be somewhat difficult simply because it is so long.
-However, you do have the option of only traveling on a shorter segment of it.
+However, you do have the option of traveling on a shorter segment of it.

 Additionally, while much of the road is paved, you do need to remember that quite a bit of it is not.
 You will need to be okay with biking on limestone in these areas.
-Alternatively, make sure you only plan to ride on the paved parts.
+Alternatively, make sure you plan to ride on only the paved parts.